ShiJindong/ICP-Methods-Comparision/imlsMatcherProject/README.md

      rosrun imlsMatcher imlsMatcher_node

-打开rviz后, add 两个 topic 信息 /imls_path_pub_ 和 /odom_path_pub_，将坐标系改为odom
+open rviz, add two topic messages (/imls_path_pub_ and /odom_path_pub_)，set the fixed frame as "odom"

-显示结果见 /ICP-Methods-Comparision/imlsMatcherProject/trajectory_in_rviz/result.png
+You will see the result as /ICP-Methods-Comparision/imlsMatcherProject/trajectory_in_rviz/result.png